Appointment of supervisors and other policies

 Students whose research requires travel outside Canada must register with Risk Management.
 If the destination is rated high or extreme risk by the University of Calgary, the traveller will be required to apply for permission to travel.
 For more information, contact Insurance and Risk Management (firstname.lastname@example.org).

-- MA students will be guaranteed shared office space for up to two years.
+MA thesis-based students will be guaranteed shared office space for up to two years.
+Normally, MA course-based students will be allocated shared desk space within the department for one year.

 See the Faculty of Graduate Studies Calendar under “Time Limits” for information and the procedures for requesting an extension to the program deadlines.